GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Related work

 Objective quality evaluation for static mesh has been studied for decades, it can be roughly divided into four types: image-based, point-based, video-based, and model-based metrics.

 Image-based, point-based, and video-based metrics all require preprocessing algorithms before quality prediction, that is, converting static meshes into other media formats like images, processed video sequences (PVSs), and point clouds, and then using mature and well-accepted metrics with their respective fields to infer quality.
-Image-based metrics use multiple projected images from static meshes with different viewpoints as evidence serving the metrics such as $\rm geo_{psnr}$ \cite{MPEG-MESH-metric}, $\rm rgb_{psnr}$, etc. Point-based metrics first sample the static meshes via classical sampling algorithms, such as grid sampling, face sampling, surface subdivision sampling, etc., then the SOTA point cloud objective metrics are involved to predict quality scores: point-to-point (D1) \cite{D1-Mekuria2016Evaluation}, point-to-plan (D2) \cite{tian2017geometric}, $\rm PCQM$ \cite{meynet2020pcqm}, MS-GraphSIM \cite{ms-zhang2021ms}, etc. Video-based metrics first define a smooth camera path to capture continuous images to generate PVS, then image/video quality assessment (IQA/VQA) metrics are utilized to infer quality, such as SSIM \cite{wang2004ssim}, MSSIM \cite{wang2003multiscale}, and VMAF \cite{vmaf-li2016toward}.
+Image-based metrics use multiple projected images from static meshes with different viewpoints as evidence serving the metrics such as $\rm geo_{psnr}$ \cite{MPEG-MESH-metric}, $\rm rgb_{psnr}$, etc. More recently, \cite{nehme2022textured} proposed a learning-based image-based metric for mesh specifically.
+Point-based metrics first sample the static meshes via classical sampling algorithms, such as grid sampling, face sampling, surface subdivision sampling, etc., then the SOTA point cloud objective metrics are involved to predict quality scores: point-to-point (D1) \cite{D1-Mekuria2016Evaluation}, point-to-plan (D2) \cite{tian2017geometric}, $\rm PCQM$ \cite{meynet2020pcqm}, MS-GraphSIM \cite{ms-zhang2021ms}, TCDM\cite{zhangTCDM}, MM-PCQA\cite{zhang2022mm}, SGR \cite{pcqa_new2}, and DHCN \cite{pcqa_new1}, etc. Video-based metrics first define a smooth camera path to capture continuous images to generate PVS, then image/video quality assessment (IQA/VQA) metrics \cite{min2021screen, min2024perceptual, zhai2020perceptual} are utilized to infer quality, such as SSIM \cite{wang2004ssim}, MSSIM \cite{wang2003multiscale}, and VMAF \cite{vmaf-li2016toward}.
 However, the preprocessing algorithms required by the above metrics may incur unexpected bias, hampering the metrics' ability to show their best performance.